 Summary and conclusions

-- The golden rule is a moral principle which denotes that you should treat others the same way you would like to be treated yourself.
+- The golden rule is a moral principle which denotes that you should treat others the way you want to be treated yourself.

 - For example, the golden rule suggests that if you would like people to treat you with respect, then you should make sure to treat them with respect too.